claire-codes/hugo-blog/content/blog/2017-03-07-improving-colour-contrast-ratios-in-atom.markdown

 ---
 layout: post
 title: Improving colour contrast ratios in Atom
 summary: How to make it a bit more usable.
-And yes, I spell colour with a &#34;u&#34;! 🇬🇧
+And yes, I spell colour with a "u"! 🇬🇧
 date: 2017-03-07 20:58:17
 comments: true
 published: true